MrFixit96/go-dev-mcp/README.md

 .\strategies\hybrid_strategy_test.ps1 -Verbose
 ```

+For detailed information about the testing framework, see the [Testing Documentation](scripts/testing/TESTING.md).

 The testing scripts are organized into categories:

 - **Basic tests**: Simple, quick-running tests for sanity checks
 - **Core tests**: Comprehensive tests covering all tools and input modes
 - **Strategy tests**: Tests focused on specific execution strategies like hybrid execution